Yaargh/countdown/README.md

 Now you can install the plasmoid in Plasma.
 You can delete ~/foo now.

+I should point out that you should never use `rm -rf` anything on the advice of some rando on the Internet nor download a script that uses it, like mine does.

 `rm -rf ~/foo`

 And there you go.
-You can use the 'cdowninst.sh' script to install if you are on Debian, Ubuntu, etc. or mod it for a different package manager.  ***If you happen to have a directory called `foobarfoobartemp` in your home directory you should change the script to use something else or it will get deleted.***
+You can use the 'cdowninst.sh' script to install if you are on Debian, Ubuntu, etc. or mod it for a different package manager.  ***If you happen to have a directory called*** `foobarfoobartemp` ***in your home directory you should change the script to use something else or it will get deleted.***